brad-dallin/laptopchemistry/docs/_methods/2025-03-29-query-chembl-approved-small-molecule-drugs.md

      'hbd_lipinski' 'num_lipinski_ro5_violations' 'np_likeness_score']

-### 7. **Query ChEMBL Database for Small Molecule Drugs and Merge Tables**
+## 7. **Query ChEMBL Database for Small Molecule Drugs and Merge Tables**

-I took the information about the columns above and combined it into a query/filter for small molecule drugs.
+You can take the information about the columns above and combine it into a query/filter for small molecule drugs.
 It may be a little excessive to include all columns, but this is how you could keep all the data in view.
-I often find it easier to filter data later, rather than go back to retrieve or generate the data again.
+It’s often easier to filter data later, rather than go back to retrieve or generate the data again.
+Uncomment chembl_df.to_csv command and add a file path to save the data to file.

 ```python
 sql_query="""